mickael-guene/fdpic_manifest/README.md

 # ARM FDPIC toolset
- ARM FDPIC toolset implements the so-called ARM FDPIC ABI.
+ ARM FDPIC toolset implements the so-called [ARM FDPIC ABI](https://github.com/mickael-guene/fdpic_doc/blob/master/abi.txt).
  This toolset allows to use shared libraries on MMU-less platforms.
 Using shared libraries allows to reduce memory requirement on the system.
 Indeed code segments are only loaded once in memory and then shared across processes in the system.

  Prebuilt [packages](https://github.com/mickael-guene/fdpic_manifest/releases) can be found for Ubuntu 14.04.
 One package contains the FDPIC toolset and will allow you to build ARM FDPIC binaries.
- The other one is usefull to run ARM FDPIC binaries on your host machine, it contains proot, qemu-arm binaries and a basic FDPIC rootfs.
+ The other one is useful to run ARM FDPIC binaries on your host machine, it contains PRoot, qemu-arm binaries and a basic FDPIC rootfs.

 ## How to build
  Following installation instructions have been tested on an Ubuntu 14.04 docker image (docker pull ubuntu:14.04).

-* install prerequites
+* install prerequisites

 First install following packages
 ```